plantonhq/planton.ai/content/copywriting/_stage-area/2025-12-31-landing-page-marketing-optimization/draft-1.md

 Carousel (auto-rotate every 5 seconds):

 Slide 1:
 "As Planton's first user filling forms one-by-one led to Infra Charts—now I deploy complete environments in a single form.
 Weeks of Terraform → under 1 hour."
 — Harsha CH, Solo Developer, Jai.CX

 Slide 2:
 "For a BFSI client who mandated GCP, Planton delivered the entire infrastructure despite zero GCP experience on our team.
 Using Planton for all future client projects."
-— Rohit Reddy Gopy, CEO, TynyBay
+— Rohit Reddy Gopu, CEO, TynyBay

 Slide 3:
 "I handle 8+ client projects—no more rewriting Terraform.
 My efficiency improved dramatically.
 I provide far better experience to all our teams."
 — Balaji Borra, DevOps Engineer, TynyBay

 Slide 4:
 "I can now update service configurations and deploy to dev, staging, and prod—all without waiting on DevOps.
 Self-service infrastructure is a game changer for productivity."
 — Rakesh Kandhi, Senior Developer, TynyBay

 Slide 5:
 "Planton enabled me to provide mature developer experience to our 7-person team without requiring deep AWS expertise.
 They deploy independently and manage infrastructure themselves."
 — Sai Saketh, Junior DevOps Engineer, iorta TechNext
 ```